-Issues of behaviour are handled in ways appropriate to the child's stage of development and level of understanding.
-Members of staff support children in developing relationships with other children and resolving conflict successfully.
-Where necessary, an Individual Education Plan (IEP) is put in place for a child with behavioural difficulties, and staff work closely with the child's home to ensure consistency at home and School.
+Issues of behaviour are handled in ways appropriate to the pupil's stage of development and level of understanding.
+Members of staff support pupils in developing relationships with other pupils and resolving conflict successfully.
+Where necessary, an Individual Education Plan (IEP) is put in place for a pupil with behavioural difficulties, and staff work closely with the pupil's home to ensure consistency at home and School.

 Incidents of note related to behaviour are recorded on the School's 'Pupil in Need/Behaviour Incident' Form, with the incident or concern described objectively by the member of staff who was directly involved.
-These are automatically logged on the school's Engage Portal where 'action' can be generated by the class teacher or Assistant Head (Pastoral) in the first instance.
+These are automatically logged on the school's Engage Portal where 'action' can be generated by the class teacher or Deputy Head Pupil Welfare and Safeguarding in the first instance.